 There are clear signs of this ‘hidden’ recession, most notably in the way we’re using our household income as finances get tight.

-According to the Westpac-Melbourne Institute Index of Consumer Sentiment, in July 2024, consumers were still deeply pessimistic.
+According to the Westpac-Melbourne Institute Index of Consumer Sentiment, in October 2024, consumer pessimism still dominates but consumers no longer fear the RBA will hike rates.

 The wage price index saw an increase, but it didn’t compensate for inflation’s dampening of Aussies’ purchasing power.

-You’ll have noticed that more of your paycheck is needed to cover essential items like rent, mortgage repayments, groceries, utilities, bills, insurance, healthcare, and fuel.
+You’ll have noticed that more of your pay-cheque is needed to cover essential items like rent, mortgage repayments, groceries, utilities, bills, insurance, healthcare, and fuel.

 Important!